redwolf-discord/Redcraft/Updates.md

 - Community polls:
 Players & Members can now vote on polls that get hosted either via in-game or on the discord, share your opinion and vote whenever a poll comes out!

+- Automatic restarting:
+The server will now auto-restart every 24hr to be sure the server can backup it's files and maintain stability while running.
+A pior warning will be displayed before the server get's automatically restarted.